 What Is a Nursing Assistant?

 Nursing assistants assist with patient care in hospitals or other care facilities.
-Nursing assistants have to be on their feet most of the day.
-They help out with physical tasks such as bathing or moving patients.
+They have to be on their feet most of the day and help out with physical tasks such as bathing or moving patients.

 Nursing assistants do not engage in any administrative work.
 They assist only on the clinical side of healthcare.
-Nursing assistants perform essential tasks such as helping patients to move around and eat their food.
+Nursing assistants perform essential tasks such as helping patients move around and eat food.

-Nursing assistants tend to spend more time with patients than any other health professional.
-Because of this, they often build lasting relationships with patients and their families.
+Nursing assistants spend more time with patients than other health professionals, and because of this, they often build lasting relationships with patients and their families.

-In general, nursing assistants are there to aid patients in their daily activities and monitor their vital signs.
-They will document patients’ conditions and relay information to physicians.
+In general, nursing assistants aid patients in their daily activities and monitor their vital signs.
+They also document patients’ conditions and relay information to physicians.

 Working Environment

-Both medical and nursing assistants can work in a variety of settings.
-This includes hospitals, doctor’s practices, and long-term care facilities.
+Both medical and nursing assistants can work in various settings, including hospitals, doctor’s practices, and long-term care facilities.

 Medical assistants split their time between the front office and patient treatment rooms.
-When conducting administrative work, they sit behind a desk and work on a computer.
-When helping with clinical tasks, medical assistants use basic equipment such as scales and syringes.
+When doing administrative work, they sit behind a desk and work on a computer.
+When helping with clinical tasks, they use basic equipment such as scales and syringes.

-Most nursing assistants work in hospitals, nursing homes, or long-term care facilities.
-They spend most of their time working with patients in their rooms or treatment rooms.
+Most nursing assistants work in hospitals, homes, or long-term care facilities.
+They spend most of their time working with patients in their treatment rooms.
 Very little work is done sitting down, so nursing assistants must be prepared to be on their feet all day.

 Nursing assistants work full-time hours with regular shifts.
-Healthcare facilities usually employ nursing assistants round the clock.
-Some may work during the day while others work during the night.
+Healthcare facilities usually employ nursing assistants around the clock.
+Some may work during the day, while others work at night.

 Nursing assistants often have to perform physically strenuous tasks such as repositioning patients.
-This is why they must learn how to take care of their body not to cause an injury.
+This is why they must learn to take care of their bod bodies cause an ito causeducation Needed

 Good news.
-You won’t need a four-year degree to qualify as a medical assistant or nursing assistant.
+You won’t need a four-year degree to qualify as a medical or nursing assistant.

 Medical assistants are usually required to complete a Medical Assistant (MA) training program.
 These programs teach you the skills you need for the job.
 You will also learn medical terminology and basic anatomy.

-To begin an entry-level job as a medical assistant, you will need to pass the National Medical Assistant Certification Exam.
+To begin an entry-level job as a medical assistant, you must pass the National Medical Assistant Certification Exam.

 To become a nursing assistant, you will also need to be certified.
-This requires enrolling in an appropriate training course and then passing a state-mandated competency exam.
-A recognized school provides training for nurses assistant.
+This requires enrolling in an appropriate training course and passing a state-mandated competency exam.
+A recognized school provides training for nurse assistants.

 Nursing Assistant vs. Medical Assistant: Which Is Right For You?

 Medical assistants need to be concise and organized in everything they do.
-They must record patient information and vital signs, and this requires attention to detail.
+They must record patient information and vital signs, requiring attention to detail.

 Medical assistants deal with large volumes of patients.
 That’s why they must be friendly and polite.
 Analytical skills are also important for medical assistants because they often need to read patient charts and record diagnoses.

 Nursing assistants are passionate about one-on-one patient care.
-They often have to work with elderly patients or those who are severely ill.
-This requires a great level of patience and compassion.
+They often work with elderly patients or those who are severely ill, which requires great patience and compassion.

 A nursing assistant’s job is very taxing – both emotionally and physically.

 Nursing assistants build strong relationships with patients.
-Nursing assistants may care for the same patients over the course of months or even years.
-This makes it difficult when the patient eventually passes away.
+They may care for the same patients over the course of months or even years, which can make it difficult when the patient eventually passes away.

-Deciding between becoming a medical assistant or nursing assistant depends on your personality.
+Becoming a medical assistant or a nursing assistant depends on your personality.
 Do you enjoy working closely with people?
 Are you comfortable with being on your feet all day?
 If so, consider becoming a nursing assistant.

-Maybe you’re interested in the administrative side of healthcare?
-Then you might prefer working as a medical assistant.
+If you’re interested in the administrative side of healthcare, you might prefer working as a medical assistant.

 Which Career Will You Choose?